jeongdahye3427/multi-modal-identification/README.md

 Models/FV_mask_v2.ipynb
 ```

 If you want to train and test our model with our data, you can execute the files below with our features files.
+We uploaded demographic features and face features.
+Because size of voice features is big, we uploaded voice features in google drive.

 ```
 Models/FV_original_v1.ipynb